Medical care for old age pensioners in Europe

 Travel and medical care in Europe

-When old age pensioners living in Estonia travel to a European Union member state, Liechtenstein, Norway, Iceland or Switzerland, they should take a European health insurance card with them; it can be very useful in case of a health problem abroad.
+When old age pensioners living in Estonia travel to a European Union member state, Liechtenstein, Norway, Iceland, Switzerland or United Kingdom, they should take a European health insurance card with them; it can be very useful in case of a health problem abroad.
 When presenting the European Health Insurance Card, pensioners will be provided with necessary medical care in the above-mentioned countries on equal terms with the insured persons living in those countries.
 For example, if a person lives in Estonia and is insured in Estonia on the basis of an S1 certificate issued to him or her by KELA in Finland, then KELA will also issue him or her a European health insurance card.

 Moving to another EU member state

-If an Estonian old age pensioner wishes to move to another EU Member State, Liechtenstein, Norway, Iceland or Switzerland, he or she must apply for an S1 certificate from the Estonian Health Insurance Fund in order to receive medical care abroad.
+If an Estonian old age pensioner wishes to move to another EU Member State, Liechtenstein, Norway, Iceland, Switzerland or United Kingdom he or she must apply for an S1 certificate from the Estonian Health Insurance Fund in order to receive medical care abroad.
 The S1 certificate must be presented to the social or health insurance institution of the new country of residence.
 On the basis of an S1 certificate, the person is connected to the health insurance system of another country and is treated equally with other old age pensioners of this country, but Estonia remains his or her state of affiliation.

 If necessary, an S1 certificate can also be issued to family members who have moved to another country with an old age pensioner.
 Family members insured on the basis of an S1 certificate have the same rights to health care services as the pensioner both in the country of residence and in Estonia.
 Estonia compensates to the country of residence for medical expenses.